Interviewing

 If you want to negotiate an offer, consider the following tips when beginning your negotiation:

-Questions to ask before accepting an offer
+What questions should I ask before accepting an offer?

 If you’re still unclear about certain aspects of your offer - definitely ask some questions about this!
 Some questions we often see candidates ask include:

+Details on bonuses if this is part of your offer.
+For example, you may want to ask - are bonuses in a third category of compensations or are they lumped in with stock options or base?
+What percentage of base salary are bonuses?
+Confirming the rest of your benefits.
+What benefits are offered in addition to healthcare, retirement plans, or other perks?
+Throughout the interview process, it’s likely that you’ve covered the basics of benefits - but if there’s other benefits that need explanation, asking during the negotiation stage is a great time.
+Confirm your start date.
+It may seem obvious, but you want to make sure that your start date works for all parties involved.
 Confirm any obligations you have within the first couple months of starting your new role.
 Do you have a can’t-miss trip coming out, or another period of time when you’ll be unavailable?
 It may be worth a mention when accepting the offer vs. a week or two after you’ve started - and people are expecting you to be available in future months.

 While it’s rare for an offer to be revoked during the negotiation process, there are definitely some questions that are best avoided, such as: